 Chair of Trustees

 In Steve's last position he was global head of information Security and Business Continuity for a major US Bank, a role that placed him at the forefront of maintaining compliance with complex international regulation.
-He brings that experience to the Trust where he is Vice Chair of Trustees, Chair of the Audit Committee.
+He brings that experience to the Trust where he is Chair of Trustees.

 Michael is a Chartered Surveyor and Director of international property consultants Jones Lang LaSalle, specialising in urban regeneration and development in both the private and public sector.
 Born and educated in London with degrees from the Universities of Southampton and Newcastle.
 Michael has coordinated the development of several strategic retail, industrial and mixed-use developments across the country.